rita-garcia/unicanterbury-class-tog/_sources/class-intro.rst

 You may also see a write code problem that allows you to pop-up the equivalent mixed-up code problem.
 You can use this problem to help you solve the write code problem.
 To pop-up the mixed-up code problem click on the drop down near the top of problem.
+You will still need to write the code in the write code problem even if you solve the mixed-up code problem.

 .. youtube:: zz4ATp31_vk
     :optional:
     :divid: iwgex-ps-toggle-itcse
-    :width: 650
+    :width: 780
-    :height: 415
+    :height: 498
     :align: center

 Solving Mixed-up Code Problems